-Another 181 words (13 lines of text) covering the years 1548, 1617, 1643 and 1680 are included under the topic Early Bonthyrne History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Bonthyrne research.Another 181 words (13 lines of text) covering the years 1548, 1617, 1643 and 1680 are included under the topic Early Bonthyrne History in all our PDF Extended History products and printed products wherever possible.

 The name, Bonthyrne, occurred in many references, and from time to time, it was spelt Bonthron, Bonthrone, Bontaverone, Bontavern, Bonthorne, Bonthorn, Bonython and many more.

 The New World beckoned settlers from the Scottish-English borders.
 They sailed aboard the armada of sailing ships known as the "White Sails" which plied the stormy Atlantic.
 Some called them, less romantically, the "coffin ships."
 Among the early settlers bearing the Bonthyrne surname who came to North America were: Richard Bonython who settled in Maine in 1629.